Blake Bolden: Overseas

 During the 2017–18 season, Bolden competed in the Swiss Women's Hockey League for HC Lugano, where she competed in 20 games.
 She led all defenders on the team with 27 points (16 goals, 11 assists), pacing fourth overall in team scoring with 27 points.

 PWHPA

 Bolden participated in the #ForTheGame movement in connection with the PWHPA, which began May 2019.
 She played for Team Keller against Team Decker in PWHPA's Dream Gap Tour stop in Philadelphia, Pennsylvania.

 Post-retirement

 National Hockey League (NHL)

-In February 2020, Blake Bolden was hired as a scout for the Los Angeles Kings, the first woman of color to ever scout in professional men's hockey and just the second-ever female to scout in the NHL.
+In February 2020, Blake Bolden was hired as a scout for the Los Angeles Kings, the first Black woman to ever scout in professional men's hockey and just the second-ever female to scout in the NHL.

 Broadcasting

 In April 2024, Canadian NHL broadcast rightsholder Rogers Communications announced that it had struck a deal to shift a portion of its rights – specifically the Monday night games played in Canada – from its own NHL on Sportsnet broadcast to Amazon Prime Video for the and regular seasons.
 In September, it was announced that Bolden would provide pre-game, intermissions, and post-game analysis on Prime Monday Night Hockey, which launched with a game in Montreal on October 14, 2024.